- Must visit

 Discover the best of Granada — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Granada trip today.

 Service is usually included.
-Tipping is modest: round up or leave EUR 1-2 at cafés, 5-10% at restaurants for good service, and round up taxi fares.
+Round up or leave 5-10% at restaurants for good service; small change for cafes; taxi tips are optional, usually rounding up.

 Find answers to the most common questions about traveling from Mojácar to Granada by ferry.
 From journey times and ticket prices to direct connections, first and last departures, and even whether the route is scenic, our FAQs cover everything you need to plan your trip.
 Whether you’re looking for the fastest ferry, the cheapest option, or tips for making the most of your visit at Granada, this guide helps you travel smarter and with confidence.